Skip Navigation

 Within the suite of focused factor based equity products, Sterling Capital Management employs techniques that seek to capitalize upon Behavioral Finance based principles.
 Investors are prone to certain biases and heuristics (mental shortcuts) that when coupled with greed, fear and ego can often lead to anomalies within the financial markets.
 Our investment process, with the value and momentum factors that are implemented to the portfolio construction techniques that are employed, produces strategies specifically designed to capitalize upon investor behavior.

-Sterling Capital’s Fundamental Equity Team concentrates its investment strategy on stocks of small to medium-sized companies that generate strong cash flows, trade at a significant discount to intrinsic value and are well-financed.
+Sterling Capital’s Insight Equity Group offers a variety of strategies to meet clients’ needs.
+The Mid Cap Value strategy concentrates on stocks of small to medium-sized companies that generate strong cash flows, trade at a significant discount to intrinsic value and are well-financed.
 This approach creates a focused portfolio of stocks that has produced attractive risk-adjusted returns over time.
+The Small Cap Value and Real Estate strategies are managed within a relative value framework, employing a combination of quantitative and fundamental research to identify stocks that are undervalued versus their peers, yet possess unique catalysts to drive potentially outsized share price appreciation.
+Value add is primarily through positive stock selection across economic sectors while maintaining high levels of “active share.”

 Product Profiles